rajatninawe/ASK-Admin/README.md

 Run `ng g ask-schematics-generator:ask component-name` to generate a new component.

 This command will generate a set of following files:
-- Parent component (app/pages)
+- Parent component (app/pages)\
+  This is the base compnent where the collection records will be visible.
-- Entry component (app/pages/new-component-name)
+- Entry component (app/pages/new-component-name)\
+  This will be component used for add/edit records to collection.
-- Service file (app/pages/shared/services)
+- Service file (app/pages/shared/services)\
+  Contains the connection details with a particular collection and can be used to connect to other firebase services.
-- Model file (app/pages/shared/model)
+- Model file (app/pages/shared/model)\
+  Defines the logical structure and relationship of underlying collection.

+After generating component, make sure to add the necessary navigation details into layouts.component.ts(src/app/layouts) & and route detail in pages-routing.module.ts(src/app/pages).

 ## Development server